David Williams Career Associate, Cyber, Privacy & Data Innovation, eDiscovery & Information Governance

-Blake H. Winburne is based in the Houston office and is global head of Orrick’s Energy and Infrastructure Group.
-He is a transactional lawyer focusing on the downstream and midstream energy sectors.
+Blake is the global head of Orrick’s Energy and Infrastructure Group and is a transactional lawyer focusing on the downstream and midstream energy sectors.

-Blake is recognized both nationally and globally by Chambers (Chambers USA 2008-2018 and Chambers Global 2010-2018), which reports that he is "very strong in the industry and has a really good client following" and that clients describe him as "very pragmatic with good business judgment and a very effective negotiating style."
-Blake has also been named by Euromoney (2009-2016) as one of the “world’s leading project finance lawyers" and one of the "world’s leading energy and natural resources lawyers," and has been recognized by Legal Media Group (2013) as being in the top 100 practitioners in the clean tech and renewable energy field.
+Blake is recognized both nationally and globally by Chambers (Chambers USA and Chambers Global 2008-2019), which reports that he is "very strong in the industry and has a really good client following" and that clients describe him as "very pragmatic with good business judgment and a very effective negotiating style."
+Blake has also been named by Euromoney (2009-2019) as one of the “world’s leading project finance lawyers" and one of the "world’s leading energy and natural resources lawyers."

-Blake has significant experience in the electric power sector, including fossil fuel-fired, simple and combined cycle and cogeneration generating facilities; as well as wind, solar (central station and distributed), landfill gas, biomass and other renewable energy projects.
-He also has represented clients in transactions involving oil, natural-gas and refined-products pipelines, gathering and processing systems and storage facilities (tank farms and underground), exploration and production investment platforms and operations, electric power and natural gas transmission and local distribution systems, and alternative fuels production and marketing arrangements.
+Blake has significant experience in the electric power sector, including fossil fuel-fired, simple and combined-cycle and co-generation facilities, as well as wind, solar (central station and distributed), landfill gas, biomass and other renewable energy projects.
+He also represents clients in transactions involving oil, natural-gas and refined-products pipelines, gathering and processing systems and storage facilities (tank farms and underground), exploration and production investment platforms and operations, electric power and natural gas transmission and local distribution systems and alternative fuels production and marketing arrangements.